polarsource/polar/docs/docs/maintainers/issue-funding/getting-started/setup-account.md

 ---
-title: Setup account | Maintainers
+title: Account Setup | Maintainers
 ---
 # Setup a maintainer account with Polar